CORPORATE GOVERNANCE - CODE OF BUSINESS CONDUCT AND ETHICS

 5.1 Computer, Internet, Intranet, and E-mail Use

-The Company provides access to computers, the internet, the Company’s intranet, e-mail and other electronic communication and data storage devices, including any Company-provided mobile phones, tables, iPads and laptops (“Computer Systems”) to assist individuals in performing their job duties.
-Team Members should not consider their use of the Computer Systems provided by the Company to be subject to personal privacy.
+The Company provides access to computers, the internet, the Company’s intranet, e-mail and other electronic communication and data storage devices, including any Company-provided mobile phones, tablets, iPads and laptops (“Computer Systems”) to assist individuals in performing their job duties.
+You have no right to personal privacy when using the Computer Systems provided by the Company.
 All such use can and will be monitored and controlled by the Company.
-All Team Members authorized to use the Computer Systems must take care to safeguard all login and password information to protect the integrity of the Computer Systems.
-Additionally, Team Members must use the Computer Systems as intended and maintain the confidentiality of all non-public, confidential, proprietary and/or trade secret information.
+You must take care to safeguard all login and password information to protect the integrity of the Computer Systems.
+Additionally, you must use the Computer Systems as intended and maintain the confidentiality of all non-public, confidential, proprietary and/or trade secret information.

 5.2 Workplace Monitoring - Ensuring Safety and Security for All

 The Company conducts regular and routine video monitoring of its physical premises, including but not limited to all public, work and back of house areas.
-Video monitoring is utilized for numerous reasons, including but not limited to promoting guest service, identifying potential safety concerns, maintaining quality control standards, detecting acts of misconduct, and preventing acts of harassment and/or violence.
-The Company reserves the right to utilize other monitoring techniques as deemed necessary and appropriate for the protection of its guests, its Team Members and its property.
+Video monitoring is used for numerous reasons, including but not limited to promoting guest service, identifying potential safety concerns, maintaining quality control standards, detecting acts of misconduct, and preventing acts of harassment or violence.
+The Company reserves the right to use other monitoring techniques as deemed necessary and appropriate for your protection and that of our guests and property.

-Team Members should have no expectation of privacy in any public, work or back of house areas on the Company’s premises.
-In addition, the Company’s provision of an office to a Team Member that may otherwise have restricted access does not transform the office into a private area.
+You should have no expectation of privacy in any public, work or back of house areas on the Company’s premises.
+In addition, the Company’s provision of an office to you that may otherwise have restricted access does not transform the office into a private area.
 These offices are considered work areas and are also subject to video monitoring.
 Therefore, occupants of offices should have no expectation of privacy in such areas.

 5.3 Protection of Intellectual Property